goingeast/goingeast.github.io/_posts/2019-06-24-Leetcode162-Find-Peak-Element.md

 ❶, ❷: all are key attributes of lower bound binary search template.

 ## Insight
 This question is the second kind of question in the [summary](https://strstr.io/Binary-Search/), data is somehow partially sorted, but we can still leverage it by using binary search.
+[Leetcode852 Peak Index in a Mountain Array](https://leetcode.com/problems/peak-index-in-a-mountain-array/) is exactly same question using exactly same code.